ivan-hc/Boxes-appimage/README.md

 At the first start, if necessary, the drivers for your video card will be downloaded, via Conty (see screenshot above).
 This may take several seconds or even minutes.
 This behaviour will only be noticed if when you first start it, you launch GNOME Boxes from the terminal instead of using the launcher.

 ### ◆ 3D Acceleration
-Currently not supported, keep the "3D Acceleration" flag disabled.
+Currently not supported, keep the "3D Acceleration" flag disabled or consider using [VirtualBox AppImage](https://github.com/ivan-hc/VirtualBox-appimage).

 ---------------------------------